Forecasts for the Somaliland Presidential Election Using Electoral Survey Data

 Following are the most popular parties “URUURO” are the following:

-- Kulmiye
+1. Kulmiye

-- Wadani
+2. Wadani

-- Horseed
+3. Horseed

-- Kaah
+4. Kaah

-- Hilaac
+5. Hilaac

-According to Article 9 of the Somaliland Constitution, political parties (“Xusbi”) shall not exceed three (3) parties: “1.
+According to Article 9 of the Somaliland Constitution, political parties (“Xisbi”) shall not exceed three (3) parties: “1.
 The political system of the Republic of Somaliland shall be based on peace, cooperation, democracy, and plurality of political parties.
 2. The number of political parties in the Republic of Somaliland shall not exceed three (3).
 3. A special law shall determine the procedures for the formation of a political party, but it is unlawful for any political party to be based on regionalism or clannism.”

-Let’s examine these three “Uruur” closely:
+Let’s examine these three “Urur” closely:

-- Horseed: Chairman Abdillahi Houssein Dirawal was a member of the SNM group, which fought for Somaliland’s freedom against the regime of Siad Barre (“Afweyne”).
+• Horseed: Chairman Abdillahi Hussein Dirawal was a member of the SNM group, which fought for Somaliland’s freedom against the regime of Siad Barre (“Afweyne”).
 The party is popular in the capital, Hargeisa, which has a substantial voter base.
 It’s noteworthy that both Dirawal and President Muse Bihi were part of the SNM and are well-connected.
 If Horseed succeeds in becoming a “Xusbi,” it could serve as a strong ally to Kulmiye.

-- Hilaac: Chairman Prof. Ahmed Ismail Samater, a recent returnee from the United States, joined Somaliland politics after a challenging experience in Mogadishu, Somalia.
+• Hilaac: Chairman Prof. Ahmed Ismail Samater, a recent returnee from the United States, joined Somaliland politics after a challenging experience in Mogadishu, Somalia.
 He recently withdrew from the Somaliland elections, citing the exclusion of his party from the presidential race.
 His recent return to Somaliland has left him with limited time to rebuild trust among supporters, particularly in the Borama region.

 In conclusion, based on information gathered from key political figures and influencers in Somaliland, Horseed, led by Chairman Dirawal, has the potential to become the third official party in the upcoming election on November 13, 2024.